BRITISH SCHOOL OF MARKETING INTERNATIONAL

 - Raise awareness among students and staff about the school’s stance on anti-bullying behaviour.

-- To help students identify bullying behaviour and report it to the school when they witness to one.
+- To help students identify bullying behaviour and report it to the college when they witness to one.

 - To make staff and students aware of different types of bullying behaviour and how to deal with it sensitively and effectively.